UNICEFECAR/parenting-app-bebbo-mobile/README.md

 ## Getting started

-* Both Mac and Windows can be used for development.
+* Either Mac or Windows can be used for development.
 * Follow [these instructions](https://reactnative.dev/docs/environment-setup) in order to prepare machine for development, specifically “React Native CLI Quickstart”.

 ## Install Bebbo in localhost